eglinker/aggregatedAverageHumanActivity/README.md

 * Make labels from table more appropriate for the final tidy dataset by using string substitutions and by removing “untidy characters” such as), -, (, _, and coma.

-* The averages are aggregated for each activity and subject.
+* The aggregated averages of the extracted variables are calculated for each activity and subject.

 ## **Values of Variables in the Tidy Data Set File**